knewplay/book-programming-essential/toolset/tools.md

 ### Bringing it all together

 At this point, we've explored various components and stages of Git.
 Let's take a moment to see how everything comes together to form a streamlined workflow for developers.
-Specifically, let's focus on the interaction between the working directory, staging area, local repository, and remote repository.
+Specifically, let's focus on the interaction between the working directory, staging area and local repository.

 > **Important:** Please note that all of this is happening locally on the user's computer.
 We are not yet interacting with a remote repository and dealing with other people working on the same project.
 In order to turn your regular folder into a Git repository, read [2.1 Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 1. Working Directory: This is where you'll be doing most of your work.
 It's where you write, edit, and delete your project files.
-When you have made some changes to your files that you're satisfied with, you move on to the next step, staging your changes.
+When you have made some changes to your files that you're satisfied with, you move on to the next step: staging your changes.

     Note that whichever commit the HEAD pointer points to is the version of the project that you will see in front of you in your working directory.

 2. Staging Area: Before committing changes to the local repository, you must decide which changes you want to include in that snapshot.
 This step is called staging.
 The staging area is a sort of buffer that holds the changes you want to commit.
 You select and organize the changes here, ensuring you have a set of related changes ready to be committed.

 3. Committing to the Local Repository: Once you have staged your changes, you commit them to your local repository.
 This step involves saving a snapshot of your project in its current state to the repository.
 Remember, each commit captures a moment in your project's history.
-When you commit, you provide a message that briefly describes your changes and why.
+When you commit, you provide a message that briefly describes your changes.
 This message becomes part of your project's history, helping you and your collaborators understand why each change was made.

 ![Git Local Workflow](./figures/bring-it-all-together.jpg)
 *Workflow diagram showcasing the sequence of Git operations: Changes are made in the 'Working Directory', prepared in the 'Staging Area', and then saved as a snapshot in the 'Local Repository'.*